hamidrezafahimi/insutiples/git/Branches.md

 gitk
 ```

-To monitor just all the branches:
+To monitor all the branches:

 ```
 gitk --all